infinum/devproc-handbook/Test automation/Mobile - element IDs.md

 By default, composables are accessible from [UiAutomator](https://developer.android.com/training/testing/other-components/ui-automator) only by their convenient descriptors (displayed text, content description, etc.).

-In order to add IDs and access composables by resource ID using UiAutomator, the developer first needs to enable the semantic property `testTagAsResourceId` for the particular composables subtree.
+In order to add IDs and access composables by resource ID using UiAutomator, you first need to enable the semantic property `testTagAsResourceId` for the particular composables subtree.
 This will map `testTag` properties to resource IDs.
 Enabling it at the top-level composable will ensure all of the nested composables with `Modifier.testTag(tag)` are accessible from UiAutomator and allow the automation framework to find the UI components from a given test tag.

 *Example:*